Nonye2K3/chia/FAQ.md

 There is growing wallet functionality available on the command line.
 Try `chia wallet -h`.
 Wallet software also provides features related to coloured coins, and trade offers.
 You can get a receive address on the cli with `chia keys show`.

+## What is the Coin model?

+The coin (or UTXO) model is a Bitcoin style transaction model which is also used in Chia.
+Your wallet keeps track of a set of coins, where each coin can be any amount of XCH.
+When spending a coin (making a transaction), you have to spend the entire amount, and split that coin into multiple outputs, called coin additions.
+One addition is to the recipient of the transaction, and the other one is to you, as change.
+The change usually goes to a new address, so you will not see it in your normal address on Chia explorer, but your wallet will keep track of it and include it in the balance.
+Each block in Chia is a list of removals (coins spent) and additions (coins created).
+There are no transactions in the blockchain, which is why you cannot lookup transactions in the block explorers.

 ## What are HD Keys?

 HD or Hierarchical Deterministic keys are a type of public key/private key scheme where one private key can have a nearly infinite number of different public keys (and therefor wallet receive addresses) that will all ultimately come back to and be spendable by a single private key.